Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 6

 Stars Advanced Stats

-- In their last 10 games, the Stars are scoring 1.8 more goals per game than their season-long average.
+- In the past 10 games, the Stars have scored 1.8 more goals per game than their season average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.